“I Am… I Said” Lyrics Meaning (Neil Diamond)

 1. “Nowhere Man” by The Beatles

 “Nowhere Man” tells the story of someone who feels disconnected from the world and unsure of their place in it.
-The lyrics paint a picture of quiet detachment and a longing to find meaning.
+It’s about quiet detachment and a longing to find meaning.

 Related: “Nowhere Man” Song Meaning